19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Material Properties/Mythril Property.md

 - Weapons with the [Ranged Property](../Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ranged%20Property.md) do not benefit from increased damage.
 	- You must use Mythril [Ammo](../Individual%20Item%20Cards/Weapons/Weapon%20Properties/Ammo%20Property.md) to get a ranged damage benefit.

-Some creatures can only be harmed by [Mythril](Mythril%20Property.md) weapons.
+Some creatures can only be harmed by [Mythril Damage](../../../Damage%20Types/Mythril%20Damage.md).
 #### Mythril Weapon Prices

 | Original Weapon Price | Mythril Price |